Is it the best of the best? You will find out in this Graphtec CE6000 Review

 After the machine is done with the cutting process, weed out the excess material.
 The final step is to apply your design on your designated surface.

 If you would like to simplify the workings of this machine, then it would be a highly precise electric scissor.
 Did I mention that it’s fast?
-You have probably seen in the chart above that the top speed is at 35 inches/second.
+You have probably seen in the chart above that the max cutting speed is 35 inches/second.
+You don’t reach this cutting speed with desktop vinyl cutters.

 This is how the Graphtec CE6000-60 works in a nutshell.